Happy Birthday in Cantonese: "生日快樂" Pronunciation & Song Guide

 The grammar takes more time to wrap your head around.
 Cantonese uses sentence-final particles that add meaning and emotion to statements.
 These little words at the end of sentences can completely change the tone or implication of what you're saying.
 They're subtle but super important for sounding natural.

-Anyway, if you want to actually learn Cantonese through real content like TV shows, movies, or articles, Migaku's browser extension lets you look up words and save them while you're watching or reading.
+Anyway, if you want to learn Cantonese through real content like TV shows, movies, or articles, Migaku's browser extension and app let you look up words and save them while you're watching or reading.
 Makes the whole immersion process way more practical.
 There's a 10-day free trial if you want to check it out.